yashoza19/spending-transaction-monitor/packages/ingestion-service/README.md

 # Ingestion Service

 This project contains a transaction ingestion service that receives transaction data, validates it, and pushes it to a Kafka topic for downstream processing.
-The service is implemented in both Python and TypeScript, and can be deployed to Kubernetes using Helm.
+The service is implemented in Python and can be deployed to Kubernetes using Helm.

 ## Transaction Flow